niksilver/burnup/README.md

 We only need to enter this on the first row of the first column; the the rest of the column will auto-fill with the results.

-The formula itself uses the parameters we gave above: the date in question (`B6`), a reference to the historical data (and we must say which columns contain the unique ID and "valid from" data), and the name of the column we’re interested in---in this case Story ID.

 The next two columns contain formulas that are identical except for the last parameter:

 ```